-Use of student passports (provides information for teachers); SEN student representation on the School Council; Age appropriate conversations about targets and progress; Participation in statutory meetings or annual reviews; Discussions about changes to the physical environment which would support the young person; Working with outside professionals; Supportive conversations with appropriate members of staff; SENCO open door policy for students; 3.
-The name and The name of the SENCO is Mrs Jane Keary. contact details of the Her office is in the Discovery Centre-Targeted Services SEN Co-ordinator.
-She can be contacted on 01245 256030 -Main Office Number and office@sjp.essex.sch.uk Also based in the Discovery Centre is: Senior Learning Support Assistant Mrs West, Personal, Social and Emotional Development 1.110 1.100, 1.01011.11, 0.001.11 2.1101.01.11 2.0101.01.11 We also have a team of experienced Learning Support Assistants who provide whole school in class support.
-4. Any arrangements As a school, we work hard to be in effective communication with students and parents, and to listen made by the and respond positively to any concerns brought to our attention.
-We are committed to taking all governing body or the concerns seriously and would like to think that, through being open and accessible, concerns can be proprietor relating to both raised and dealt with easily. the treatment of Sour raised and dealt with eatily. complaints from If the situation arises where parents have a concern about the provision being made for their child or parents of pupils the impact of that provision, and feel that the SENCO has been unable to reassure them that needs are with special being met effectively, then the school's Complaint Procedure - which is available on our website or by educational needs and request - sets out clearly what the steps are to draw these concerns to the school's attention disability concerning the provision made at the school.
+Use of student passports (provides information for teachers) and One Planning; SEN student representation on the School Council; Age appropriate conversations about targets and progress; Participation in statutory meetings or annual reviews; Discussions about changes to the physical environment which would support the young person; Working with outside professionals; Supportive conversations with appropriate members of staff; SENCO open door policy for students; 3.
+The name and contact details of the SEN Co-ordinator.
+The name of the SENCO is Mr Richard Folkerd.
+His office is in the Romero Centre He can be contacted on 01245 256030 -Main Office Number and office@sjp.essex.sch.uk Also based in the Discovery Centre is: Senior Learning Support Assistant Mrs West, Personal, Social and Emotional Development We also have a team of experienced Learning Support Assistants who provide whole school in class support.
+4. Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents of pupils with special educational needs and disability concerning the provision made at the school.
+As a school, we work hard to be in effective communication with students and parents, and to listen and respond positively to any concerns brought to our attention.
+We are committed to taking all concerns seriously and would like to think that, through being open and accessible, concerns can be both raised and dealt with easily.
+If the situation arises where parents have a concern about the provision being made for their child or the impact of that provision, and feel that the SENCO has been unable to reassure them that needs are being met effectively, then the school's Complaint Procedure - which is available on our website or by request - sets out clearly what the steps are to draw these concerns to the school's attention